githoniel/node-https-hsm/README.md

 # node-https-hsm

 Nodejs's native https is a wrap of OpenSSL.
 If you want to use HSM(hardware security module), you need to use openSSL's `SetEngine` function and you need to write C code.

 This lib is based on [node-forge](https://github.com/digitalbazaar/forge) (A pure JS implementation of TLS via Nodejs `net.socket`).
+You can make Certificate Signature by RSA in JS.
+This in a very common use in bank's USBkey.

 ## node-forge